Table of Contents

 The Art of Purity According to Champagne

-A symbol of elegance and precision, Blanc de Blancs Brut Nature Champagne embodies the very essence of the Champagne region’s savoir-faire.
-Behind this expression lies a dual pursuit: the purity of Chardonnay, the only grape variety used, and the transparency of the Brut Nature style, meaning no liqueur d’expédition is added.
+A Blanc de Blancs Champagne is a symbol of elegance and precision, embodying the very essence of the Champagne region’s savoir-faire.
+This style is defined by two elements: the purity of Chardonnay grapes, the only variety used, and the transparency of the Brut Nature style, meaning no liqueur d’expédition is added.

 What Is a Blanc de Blancs Champagne?

-A Blanc de Blancs is a Champagne crafted exclusively from white grapes, primarily Chardonnay, the king of the Côte des Blancs.
-This grape variety brings crystalline freshness, an airy structure, and delicate minerality to the wines.
+A Blanc de Blancs Champagne is crafted exclusively from white grapes, primarily Chardonnay, the king of the Côte des Blancs.
+This grape variety gives crystalline freshness, airy structure, and delicate minerality to the wine..

 Exceptional Terroirs of Blanc de Blancs

-The most renowned terroirs for Chardonnay are found in the heart of the Côte des Blancs, south of Épernay.
-Grand Cru villages such as Le Mesnil-sur-Oger, Avize, Cramant, and Oger offer chalky soils that enhance the grape’s finesse and natural tension.
-These calcareous soils encourage deep root systems, giving the wine its characteristic verticality and mineral purity, hallmarks of great Blanc de Blancs Champagnes.
+The most renowned terroirs for Chardonnay are in the heart of the Côte des Blancs, south of Épernay.
+Grand Cru villages such as Le Mesnil-sur-Oger, Avize, Cramant, and Oger offer chalky soils that enhance finesse and natural tension.
+These calcareous soils promote deep roots, giving the Blanc de Blancs Champagne its characteristic verticality and mineral purity.

 Organoleptic Profile